tellor-io/tellorutils/README.md

 Don't change secrets associated with this repo, or scripts currently running can break if they do not hold the ETH, TRB or Matic tokens needed to run transactions.

+### Notifications
+Update your notifications to be notified when jobs fail.

+From the repo

+1. Go to "Settings" on the horizontal menu bar
+2. Go to "Notificatons" on the left-hand side bar to update your notifications

+## Running scripts manually
+If the scripts fail, you will be notified.
+To run the scripts manually:

+1. Clone the repo
+2. run the commands after "- run:" in the corresponding workflow file in the order they appear.

 Have fun automating!